RobertDurfee/HandwrittenDigitRecognition/README.md

 	return 0;
 }
 ```
 This example uses a pre-trained `NeuralNetwork` saved to a file which, for convenience, is provided.
 A `HandwrittenDigit` is defined by loading a bitmap of the number seven (also provided).
-The result of the `Classify` method are then outputted to the standard output stream.
+The result of the `Classify` method is then outputted to the standard output stream.